microsoft/PR-Metrics/docs/creating-releases.md

    element of the number (i.e., the third element) by 1 throughout.
 1. Enter `npm run test` and ensure that all tests pass.
 If you have not updated one or more instances of the version number, the tests will fail.
+1. Use the internal Microsoft Component Governance tooling to update [`src/LICENSE.txt`][licensetxt] with the automatically generated license information.
-1. Update [`src/LICENSE.txt`][licensetxt] with the automatic license information collated internally within Microsoft.
-Ensure, when generating this file, that only the `dependencies` from [`package.json`][packagejson] are included and that the `devDependencies` are excluded.
+   1. Use Notice > Configure to ensure that only the `dependencies` from [`package.json`][packagejson] are included and that the `devDependencies` are excluded.
+   1. Use Notice > Download to generate the file.
+Select Pipeline "PR" and Format "Plain Text".
+Click "Download".

-   When updating this file, retain the content to the first line, which is the license for PR Metrics itself.
-All content following this line should be replaced.
+   1. Update [`src/LICENSE.txt`][licensetxt], retaining the content to the first horizontal rule, which is the license for PR Metrics itself.
+All content following this line should be replaced with the downloaded licenses.
 Note that the ordering of licenses may change.
-This is expected.
+   1. If the download dialog includes any notice indicating that license information could not be located at [Clearly Defined][clearlydefined], you will need to add the information to that source.
+To do this, expand the drop down menu in the dialog to reveal the problematic dependencies.
+For each dependency:
+      1. Navigate to the Clearly Defined [Harvest page][clearlydefinedharvest].
+      1. In the first search box, select "NpmJS".
+      1. In the second search box, select the dependency name.
+      1. In the "Pick an NPM Version" box, select the appropriate version.
+      1. Click "Harvest".

+      It is also possible to add all dependencies to the page and click "Harvest" afterwards to harvest all license information simultaneously.

+      Wait some time for harvesting to complete and try regenerating the license information at the Component Governance page.
+Repeat the process until all license information is available.
 1. Enter `npm run build:package` to update the contents of the `dist` folder.
 1. Commit all the changes to a new branch.
 1. Open a PR with the changes.